 - Medications can result in increased nutritional needs or a change in eating.
 Some medications can inhibit their appetite or increase their appetite to the point of poor food choices out of convenience and speed.
 Some medications cause dry mouth.
 Some can cause whole groups of foods, such as leafy green vegetables, from being cut out of the diet.

-- Nutrients of concern as people age are often under consumed or poorly absorbed, including calcium, B vitamins, and protein.
+- Intake of the nutrients of concern as people age are often under consumed (or poorly absorbed) including calcium, B vitamins, and protein.

-- Decreased ability to absorb B12 due to gastric acid secretion and the effects of drugs, such as antacids and proton pump inhibitors (PPI), used to control stomach acid.
+- Decreased ability to absorb specific nutrients like B12 due to gastric acid secretion and the effects of drugs, such as antacids and proton pump inhibitors (PPI), used to control stomach acid.

 - Finances can also change what your senior feels comfortable buying when they grocery shop.
 Cheaper, less nutritious, foods may become staples instead of often more expensive fresh foods.

 - Functional status can impact what seniors eat as they are less able to shop, prepare and even eat the meals they need for health.
 Fatigue can limit their ability to cook for themselves.
 Grief or depression can also impact their desire to make their own meals or eat alone.